WeblateOrg/weblate/docs/admin/install.rst

    To disable sending e-mails by Weblate set :setting:`django:EMAIL_BACKEND` to ``django.core.mail.backends.dummy.EmailBackend``.

-   This will disable *all* e-mail delivery including registration or pasword reset e-mails.
+   This will disable *all* e-mail delivery including registration or password reset e-mails.

 .. seealso::